jentic/api-ai-readiness-framework/docs/specification/spec.md

 Where:

-- `summaries_expected` MUST take into account every specification object with `summary` field.
+- `summaries_expected` MUST take into account every specification object with `summary` fixed field.

 ##### Example